 - Passenger seated directly next to the ill traveler on flights ≥8 hours

 Measles (rubeola) is a viral illness transmitted by respiratory droplets or direct contact, but it can also be spread via airborne routes.
 Most measles cases diagnosed in the United States are imported from countries where measles is endemic.
 Travelers should ensure they are immune to measles before travel.
 Infants aged 6–11 months who will be traveling overseas should receive 1 dose of measles-mumps-rubella (MMR) vaccine before travel.
 However, this dose will not count as part of the recommended immunization schedule of 2 doses, which begins at age 12–15 months.
 An ill traveler is considered infectious during a flight of any duration if he or she traveled during the 4 days before rash onset through 4 days after rash onset.
 Flight-related contact investigations are initiated as quickly as possible so postexposure prophylaxis may be provided to susceptible travelers.
-MMR vaccine given within 72 hours of exposure or immune globulin given within 6 days of exposure may prevent measles or minimize its severity.
+MMR vaccine given within 72 hours of exposure or immune globulin given within 6 days of exposure may prevent measles or decrease its severity.

 Transmission of the influenza virus aboard aircraft has been documented, but data are limited.
-Transmission is thought to be primarily due to large droplets; therefore, passengers seated closest to the source case are believed to be most at risk for exposure.
+Transmission is thought to be primarily due to large droplets; therefore, passengers seated closest to the source patient are believed to be most at risk for exposure.
 Influenza vaccine is routinely recommended each year for all people aged ≥6 months who do not have contraindications.

 To reduce the accidental spread of mosquitoes and other vectors via airline cabins and luggage compartments, a number of countries require disinsection of all inbound flights.
-The World Health Organization (WHO) and the International Civil Aviation Organization (ICAO) specify 2 approaches for aircraft disinsection:
+The World Health Organization (WHO) and the International Civil Aviation Organization specify 2 approaches for aircraft disinsection:

 - Spraying the aircraft cabin with an aerosolized insecticide (usually 2% phenothrin) while passengers are on board